BHASVIC-laithtakriti24/Laith-Takriti-Portfolio/README.md

 https://github.com/BHASVIC-laithtakriti24?tab=repositories

+The contribution of other Pojects

 # Qualifications and Certifications

 I currently have 5 GCSE's inculding Computer Science, Maths and Physics.
-I currently just finnished with my A level Graphics and communication.
+I currently just finnished with my A level Graphics and communication. and Law Btec.

 # Skills and Strengths